There’s no getting around it – tax rules can be complicated when it comes to life insurance.

 If you hold your insurance inside super and have made personal contributions to pay the premiums by direct debit, credit card, or BPAY, we'll send you a Tax Questionnaire (including a 'Notice of Intent' form) outlining the contributions you may be eligible to claim a tax deduction on.

-If you've claimed on your Income Protection or Business Expenses insurance, we'll send you an Annual Benefit Payment Letter outlining the insurance payments you've received over the past financial year and the portion that is not taxable income.
+If you've claimed on your Income Protection outside super or Business Expenses insurance, we'll send you an Annual Benefit Payment Letter outlining the insurance payments you've received over the past financial year and the portion that is not taxable income.
 Please make sure to disclose the annual benefit as income in your tax return.

 Your statement will be mailed to the address we have on file if you: